canercetin-randomguy/web-scraping-chromedp/README.md

 want to do Step 7.
 Currently only something like {status:failure} is returned, I can do better than that.

 9- Write unit tests for database functions with some sort of mock library.

+10- Look out for cookies when user arrives in sign in.

+11- give yourself some love